Subchapter B. DAMS AND RESERVOIRS

 § 105.91.
 Classification of dams and reservoirs.

-(a) A dam or reservoir shall be classified in accordance with size and the hazard potential which might occur in the event of an operational or structural failure.
-In approving a hazard potential classification, the Department will consider, without limitation:
+(a) A dam or reservoir shall be classified in accordance with Size Category and the Hazard Potential Category which might occur in the event of an operational or structural failure.
+In approving a classification, the Department will consider, without limitation:

 (1) The height of the dam and storage capacity of the reservoir.